 where $O_{k,21}\equiv O_{k,\mathcal{S}_2}-O_{k,\mathcal{S}_1}$.
 From Proposition 8.5.5 of \cite{bernstein2009matrix}, $ \left(O(t)+O_{k,\{a\}}\right)^{-1} \preceq O(t)^{-1}, $ because $O(t)\succ 0$ for all $t \in [0,1]$, since $\bar{\mathbb{C}} \succ 0$, $O_{k,\mathcal{S}_1} \succeq 0$, and $O_{k,\mathcal{S}_2}\succeq O_{k,\mathcal{S}_1}$.
 Thereby, from Corollary 8.3.6 of \cite{bernstein2009matrix},

 As a result, ${d\bar{h}(t)}/{dt}\leq 0$, and

-Therefore, $h_a(\mathcal{S})$ is a non-increasing set function, and the proof is complete. \end{myproof}
+Therefore, $h_a(\mathcal{S})$ is a non-increasing set function, and the proof is complete. \end{proof}

 The above theorem states that for any finite observation interval, the $\log\det$ error of the Kalman filter is a supermodular and non-increasing set function with respect to the choice of the sensor set.
-Hence, it exhibits the diminishing returns property: its rate of reduction with respect to newly placed sensors decreases as the cardinality of the already placed sensors increases.
-On the one hand, this property implies another fundamental design limit, in accordance to that of Theorem \ref{th:perfomance_lim}: adding new sensors, after a first few, becomes ineffective for the reduction of the estimation error.
-On the other hand, it also implies that greedy approach for solving \ref{pr:min_set} and \ref{pr:min} is effective (\cite{nemhauser1978best,Feige:1998:TLN:285055.285059}).
-Thereby, we next use the results from the literature on submodular function maximization (\cite{Nemhauser:1988:ICO:42805}) and provide efficient algorithms for \ref{pr:min_set} and \ref{pr:min}.
+Hence, it exhibits the diminishing returns property: its rate of reduction with respect to newly placed sensors decreases as the already placed sensors increase.

+On the one hand, this property implies a limit in design, since adding new sensors after a first few becomes ineffective for the reduction of the estimation error.
+On the other hand, it implies that greedy approach is effective \cite{nemhauser1978best,Feige:1998:TLN:285055.285059}.
+In the next section, we use the results from the literature on submodular function maximization \cite{Nemhauser:1988:ICO:42805} and provide efficient algorithms for the solution of \ref{pr:min_set} and \ref{pr:min}.